 - Integrates with MedeA Forcefield for advanced forcefield handling and assignment

 - Uses the LAMMPS forcefield engine for high performance on any computer from a scalar workstation to a massively parallel cluster

-- Provides the lattice component of the thermal conductivity.
+- Provides the lattice component (interatomic and kinetic) of the thermal conductivity.
 For insulators, and semiconductors at moderate temperatures, this is essentially all of the thermal conductivity.
 For metallic systems, the electronic component also needs to be included.

 - Requires elongated cells in the direction of conduction.

 - Higher conductivities, which arise from longer phonon mean free path lengths, require correspondingly longer cells.